anotherXinzhu/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #### subject
     Subjects who participate in the Samsung experiment

-        1...30  : overall 30 volunteers, each assigned an subject ID
+        1...30  : overall 30 volunteers, each assigned a subject ID

 #### tBodyAcc_mean_X
     The mean value of body accelaration in the X direction from the time domain